hrandhawa17/prismpro/prismops_appmonitoring_lab/prismops_appmonitoring_lab.rst

    .. figure:: images/bufferalert2.png

 #.
 Now we will create the playbook which we want to execute when this alert policy is triggered.
 The actions we want to take are running a powershell script on the VM to collect logs and then uploading those logs onto a google drive so we can review what went wrong.
 Choose Alert as the trigger for your playbook and specifiy the alert policy you just created.
+You can also skip to the next section to import the playbook the next steps are for, you **Will** need to complete the rest of the steps to trigger the workflow so read through the instructions carefully.

    .. figure:: images/sqlplay1.png